 Lastly, if the issue still arises, you may want to try deleting temporary files.
 Like in most games, clearing files in the app folder resolve the crashing or timeout issues.
 So, you can try this step in TS3 as well.

 If TeamSpeak 3 crashes when joining a server, it can be due to various factors like outdated Client version, firewall and antivirus settings, network connection, etc. With our quick guide above, you can now resolve this issue and continuously use TS3 for in-game purposes.

-Also, you can freely access TeamSpeak servers or make your own private TS3 server.
+Also, you can freely access TeamSpeak 3 hosting servers or make your own private TS3 server.